Tom Price cares about government spending. Except when he doesn't.

 Price, of course, is not alone in holding his colleagues across the aisle to a skewed standard of behavior.
 That's standard operating procedure in the swamp, no matter which party patrols its murky waters.

-But the secretary, whose net worth is estimated by the Center for Responsive Politics to be $13.6 million, is making a habit of getting his name in the news for all the wrong reasons.
+But the secretary, whose net worth is estimated by the Center for Responsive Politics to be $13.6 million, had a habit of getting his name in the news for all the wrong reasons.
 Before his confirmation, CNN's Manu Raju broke the story that Price in 2016 purchased shares in a medical device company days before he introduced a bill that would have directly benefited it.

 "It clearly has the appearance of using your influence as a congressman to your financial benefit," Larry Noble, general counsel at the Campaign Legal Center, told CNN at the time.
 "If (Price) believed in the bill, he should not have purchased the stock."